Financial Inclusion: Access to Bank Accounts

 Figure 1.
 Percentage of Unbanked American Households

-Unbanked households most frequently reported that they did not have bank accounts because they did not have enough money, did not trust banks, wanted to maintain
+Unbanked households most frequently reported that they did not have bank accounts because they did not have enough money, did not trust banks, wanted to maintain privacy, or sought to avoid high and unpredictable bank fees.

-Banking Account Alternatives Besides solely using cash, households rely on nonbank alternative financial products and services, particularly transaction-related offerings such as check cashing and money orders, to pay bills and receive income.
+Besides solely using cash, households rely on nonbank alternative financial products and services, particularly transaction-related offerings such as check cashing and money orders, to pay bills and receive income.
 Alternative financial products can be faster and more convenient with more predictable fees for some consumers.
 For example, alternative financial products might allow consumers to access cash more quickly, which might be valuable for consumers with tight budgets and little liquid savings or credit to manage financial shocks.
 Although unbanked consumers may find benefits in using nonbank alternative financial products and services, these may not always have the benefits of bank accounts, such as FDIC insurance or other consumer protections, and would possibly be costlier than a checking account.

 General purpose prepaid cards are another popular alternative to a traditional checking account.
-These cards can be obtained through banks, at retail stores, or online, and they can be used in payment networks, such as Visa and MasterCard.
-Prepaid card funds can be federally insured against an institution’s failure if the card is issued by an FDIC-insured bank and registered by the user.
+These cards can be obtained through banks, at retail stores, or online, and they can be used in payment networks, such as Visa and Mastercard.
+Prepaid card funds can be federally insured against an institution's failure if the card is issued by an FDIC-insured bank and registered by the user.
 Unbanked consumers are more likely to use prepaid cards from stores or websites.
 General purpose, reloadable prepaid cards generally have features similar to debit and checking accounts, such as the ability to pay bills electronically, get cash at ATMs, make purchases at stores or online, and receive direct deposits.
 Prepaid cards often have monthly maintenance fees and other service fees for using ATMs or reloading cash that, cumulatively, can be high compared to bank products.

 Possible Policy Responses